 A- Bacterial Infections Of Your Intestine (Gastroenteritis/Bacillary Dysentery):

 Bacterial gastroenteritis is a common cause of mucus in stool.
 And it is common for gastroenteritis to be confused with IBS flare-ups.

 Bacterial gastroenteritis is caused by a variety of bacterial species like:

 Symptoms and differences from IBS:

-- Abdominal cramps, more intense, not related to meals, and can awaken you from sleep.
+- Abdominal cramps, are more intense, not related to meals, and can awaken you from sleep.

-- Usually, diarrhea, which is more severe, not related to food (can occur at any time0.
+- Usually, more severe diarrhea is not related to food (can occur at any time).

 - The mucus in stool may be associated with blood (dysentery).

 - Fever usually occurs with bacterial infections.
 It may be a high-grade fever (exceeds 40° c).